harshil-mistry/Playlist-converter/README.md

-This prpject is made for the SGP - II
+This project is made for the SGP - II